The reading room.

 Working notes on auction-priced seller leads, broker compliance, per-category economics, and the structural shifts changing how listing inventory is bought.
 Read in the order that fits your desk.

 An auction marketplace for seller-side leads is a different animal from a subscription database.
-Here is what brokers should understand before they bid -- the mechanics, the windows, and where the model wins.
+Here is what brokers should understand before they bid: the mechanics, the windows, and where the model wins.

 Three MLS statuses, three different homeowner situations, three different prospecting rules.
 A working broker's reference for when each one is fair game and when it is not.